 The induced stress changes from hydrospheric loading are computed for both the fault geometry in the SCEC Community Fault Model [Field et al., 2013] and with focal mechanisms in the study region to resolve site-specific time-varying stresses throughout California.
 The fault model provides the location and the average strike, dip, and rake for CA faults.
 This allows high spatial and temporal sampling of transient deformation on these active structures.
-Figure 3 shows a snapshot of the Coulomb stress change during the dry months of the late summer and fall.
-The shallowly dipping structures adjacent to the central valley experience a transient stress change of ~1.5 kPa.
-The time-series shown in Figure 3 is an example from the central SAF, dipping 90°, and experiencing a stress change from the surface load with a peak-to-peak amplitude of 0.7 kPa.
-Our initial analysis of the seismicity in the immediate vicinity of the coast range reverse faults outlined in Figure 3 suggest the occurrence of more events during the months of loading conditions in excess of 500 Pa that encourage failure.
+Figure 2 shows the average peak-to-peak shear, normal, and Coulomb (μ =0.1 and 0.7) stress change during the 9-year study period.
+The shallowly dipping structures adjacent to the central valley experience and the eastern Sierra Nevada bounding faults show the largest transient stress change.
+The time-series shown in Figure 2 is an example from the central SAF, dipping 90°, and experiencing a stress change from the surface load with a peak-to-peak amplitude of 0.7 kPa.
+Our initial analysis of the seismicity in the immediate vicinity of the coast range reverse faults outlined in Figure 2 suggest the occurrence of more events during the months of loading conditions in excess of 500 Pa that encourage failure.
 Similarly, we find more events occurring on strike-slip faults during favorable loading conditions, but lower in amplitude when compared to the revers faults.

-Additionally we look at the focal plane orientation of events and explore the stresses resolved for the fault plane orientation.
-The focal mechanism results are produced using the first motion phase arrivals available through the Northern California Earthquake Data Center (http://ncedc.org) with the FPFIT algorithm [Reasenberg and Oppenheimer, 1985] for M≥2 events between 1984-2014 for northern and central California.
+Additionally, we look at the focal plane orientation of events and explore the stresses resolved for the fault plane orientation (Figure 3).
+The focal mechanism results are produced using the first motion phase arrivals available through the Northern California Earthquake Data Center (http://ncedc.org) with the FPFIT algorithm [Reasenberg and Oppenheimer, 1985] for M≥2 events between 2006 through 2014 for northern and central California.
 The algorithm uses a grid search method to minimize the misfit of the P-wave first-motion polarities using the available phase information.
 To ensure high-quality focal mechanisms we require a minimum of 25 observations to calculate a solution and eliminate many solutions that are below our standards.
 We remove all focal mechanism solutions that do not converge, have a station distribution ratio <0.55, or if the strike, dip, and rake error is >35°.
 The station distribution ratio is the best quantitative measure of the quality of the FPFIT solution [Kilb and Hardebeck, 2006].
-Figure 3c shows the monthly totals for events by mechanism and indicate spring and fall peaks in event count for the reverse and strike-slip events.
-This is similar to the spring and fall peaks we observed in the statistical analysis, but is not seen for all mechanisms.
-This observation suggests that particular fault orientations are more susceptible to failure during the loading cycle and that more than one load may be encouraging failure.